 In 1982, drilling activities of an unnamed oil and gas company contaminated the well that served a house and barn owned by a Mr. Bean, who used the water for his dairy operations.
 Analysis done on the water well by the Ohio Department of Agriculture found high levels of barium, iron, sodium, and chlorides.
 (Barium is a common constituent of drilling mud.)
 Because the barium content of the water well exceeded State standards, Mr. Bean was forced to shut down his dairy operations.
 Milk produced at the Bean farm following contamination of the water well contained 0.63 mg/L of barium.
 Concentrations of chlorides, barium, iron, sodium, and other residues in the water well were above the U.S. EPA's Secondary Drinking Water Standards.
-Mr. Bean drilled a new well, which also became contaminated.
-As of September 1984, Mr. Bean's water well was still showing signs of contamination from the drilling-related wastes.
-It is not known whether Mr. Bean was able to recover financially from the disruption of his dairy business. $(0H 49)^4$
+Mr. Bean's water well was still showing signs of contamination from the drilling-related wastes.
+It is not known whether Mr. Bean was able to recover financially from the disruption of his dairy business. $(OH \ 49)^4$